profsmith89/ctps/_sources/chap07.md

 What would we do next if we wanted to add one bit to our significand?
 Since we have no bits in our significand, that bit would be the coefficient of the first term in the expansion we discussed earlier.
 Do we want this coefficient to be `0` or `1`?
 Well, which of these two values creates a new guess that is closer to the actual number `n` than our current guess?
 The one that is closer becomes our new best guess.

 If we're updating our best guess as we add bits to our significand, this starts to sound like we're building a loop.
 As we know, loops have exit conditions, and an exit condition in this case is when the best guess is exactly `n`.
 If our current best guess isn't exactly `n`, then we loop to again add new bit to the significand, which will bring us closer to the input decimal fraction.
-Of course, we also have to exit this loop if we run out of significand bits.
+Of course, we also should exit this loop if we run out of significand bits.

 ```{admonition} You Try It
 Before reading on, practice writing the pseudocode for the loop I just described.
 What type of loop might you use (i.e., a for- or a while-loop)?
 What's the condition we'll test that protects the break-statement in the loop?